knowherexyz/knowhere-poc/README.md

 The proof can be configured using environment variables:

-- `USER_EMAIL`: The email address of the data contributor, to verify data ownership
+- `OWNER_ADDRESS`: The address of the data contributor, to verify data ownership.
+- `RPC_URL`: The URL of the Vana RPC node to use for the proof.

 If you want to use a language other than Python, you can modify the Dockerfile to install the necessary dependencies and build the proof task in the desired language.